I'm looking for examples of information displays that convey instructions at the point of need/use

 Instead of floor numbers, the numbers refer to elevation in feet above or below the main floor, at elevation 0.0 feet.
 Even business cards and addresses refer to floors by their elevation.

-New Scientist reports on a, "new temperature-sensitive varnish developed by researchers at French company Eurovia can be applied to road surfaces to warn drivers about dangerous conditions.
-The technique - still at the testing stage - might help prevent ice-related traffic accidents in future, the researchers say.
+A new temperature-sensitive varnish developed by researchers at French company Eurovia can be applied to road surfaces to warn drivers about dangerous conditions.
+The technique—still at the testing stage—might help prevent ice-related traffic accidents in future, the researchers say.

 The varnish is made of a polymer containing a thermochromic pigment.
 The same type of coating is already used to make bath thermometers and frozen food packaging that responds to temperature change.
 However, it is the first time such a coating has been used to monitor road temperatures.